 The images are shown on the pages as reduced versions ("thumbnails") of the full images.
 Most of the full images are in JPEG format.
 Because of the large number of thumbnails on some pages, you may wish to turn off automatic loading of images if you are accessing these pages via a slower dial-up connection.
 To retrieve the full images (for on-line viewing and/or to save them), select the reduced version.

-A limited number of the images in the Photo Gallery are also available on our FTP site in TIFF format in a high-resolution form.
+A limited number of the images in the Photo Gallery are also available in TIFF format in a high-resolution form.
 Links appear when this option is also available.